Qovery/documentation/website/docs/using-qovery/configuration/domains.md

 ## Qovery Domain (default)

-Your application will be publicly accessible via a Qovery domain as soon as you define it to be publicly accessible in `.qovery.yml` file:
+Your application is publicly accessible via a Qovery domain as soon as you define it to be publicly accessible in `.qovery.yml` file:

 ```title=".qovery.yml" {4}
 application: